David B Lile

-aroundKent Magazine is an online publication covering Kent, Akron and Northeast Ohio.
+aroundKent Magazine is an online publication covering Kent Ohio, Akron and Northeast Ohio.
 Our primary focus is art, music, entertainment and food and written by professionals in different fields.
 Articles include Visual Art Showcase, University Hospitals, Kent Social Services, including links to Coronavirus COVID-19 info and much more.